-The committee also has representatives from Faculty Development, the Health Sciences Library, Student Affairs, and Planning and Knowledge Management (Assessment, Educational Technology, and Knowledge Management) who serve as non-voting, ex-officio members.
-The Assistant Deans for Medical Education are also ex-officio to the committee as each chairs the M1/M2 or M3/M4 subcommittees, respectively.
+The committee also has representatives from Faculty Affairs, SASS, the Health Sciences Library, Student Affairs, and Planning and Knowledge Management (Assessment, Educational Technology, and Knowledge Management) who serve as non-voting, ex- officio members.
+The Assistant Deans for Medical Education are also non-voting ex-officio to the committee as each chairs the M1/M2 or M3/M4 subcommittees, respectively.
+The Associate Dean for GME and the Directors of voting Programs of Assessment and of the Longitudinal Curriculum also serve as non-ex-officio members.
 Other members (such as technical, reference or research personnel) may serve a non-voting, ad-hoc role as needed by the CCom to fulfill its mission.
 These members are appointed by the Chair.
 A COM staff member is assigned to support committee functions.

 Four student members (one from each class) represent their constituencies as voting members on the committee.
 Student members are elected by their class for a one-year term.
 Each is eligible to be re-elected by their constituents.
-Four student alternates are also elected and appointed.
+Four student alternates are also elected and appointed, but only one student is allowed to vote for each class.